Darkness4/csgo-gsi-qsguide/README.md

     python csgogsi.py
     ```

-1. Enter the right COM like 'COM5'
+1. Enter the right COM like 'COM9'
     ```sh
-    Ports availables : ['COM9', 'COM10']
+    Availables ports  : ['COM9', 'COM10']
     Please enter the corresponding COMX : COM9
     ```
 1. Play some CSGO and enjoy!